roomacarthur/pcr/README.md

 # Overview

-PCR(peer code review) is an application built to help all developers not just juniors on their journey.
+PCR(peer code review) is an application built to help all developers, not just juniors, on their journey.
 The aim of the application is to allow for users to submit projects that they are currently working to be reviewed by other site users.

 Users can Create, Read, Update & Delete Posts and reviews, They can also like reviews and posts to show appreciation.